 The Contract Data Requirements List (CDRL) is a list of authorized data requirements for a specific procurement that forms part of a contract.
-It is comprised of either a single DD Form 1423, or a series of DD Forms 1423 containing data requirements and delivery information.
-The CDRL is the standard format for identifying potential data requirements in a solicitation, and deliverable data requirements in a contract.
+It comprises either a single DD Form 1423, or a series of DD Forms 1423 containing data requirements and delivery information.
+The CDRL is the standard format for identifying potential data requirements in a solicitation and deliverable data requirements in a contract.
 DFAR Subpart 215.470 requires the use of the CDRL in solicitations when the contract will require delivery of data.

 CDRLs should be linked directly to Statement of Work (SOW) tasks and managed by the Program Management Office (PMO) data manager.
-Data requirements can also be identified in the contract via Special Contract Clauses (e.g., Defense Federal Acquisition Regulations Supplement (DFARS)), which define special data provisions (such as, Rights in Data, Warranty, etc.).
+Data requirements can also be identified in the contract via Special Contract Clauses (e.g., Defense Federal Acquisition Regulations Supplement (DFARS)), which define special data provisions (such as Rights in Data, Warranty, etc.).
 Often the CDRL will include the timing and format required (Data Item Description) for the data deliverables.

 MIL-HDBK-245 “Handbook for Preparation of the Statement of Work” states the desired relationship as “Work requirements should be specified in the SOW, and all data requirements for delivery, format, and content should be in the Contract Data Requirements List (CDRL) in conjunction with the appropriate Data Item Description (DID) respectively, with none of the requirements restated in other parts of the contract.”